Diksha-Bnasal/volatility-forecasting-hedgefund/README.md

-# volatility-forecasting-hedgefund
-Volatility forecasting and risk-adjusted strategy modeling using GARCH and momentum factors.
+**Resume Summary:** Developed a risk-adjusted trading strategy using volatility forecasting (GARCH models) and momentum factors, implementing a reproducible pipeline with Python and R.

 # 📊 Smart Volatility Forecasting & Momentum Strategy

 **Volatility forecasting and risk-adjusted strategy modeling using GARCH and momentum factors**